Key Learning Points

 Without that coolant circulating to cool the engine, the engine overheats.

-This deficiency of coolant situation we'll call 'deficient Yin'.
+This deficiency of coolant situation we’ll call ‘deficient Yin’.
+For more on this, click on Yin deficiency.

 Of course you could have both, if you forgot to fill up the engine’s radiator with coolant before driving across the Sahara on that nice, hot day.
 Then you could have both excess Yang and deficient Yin: this would not be a healthy condition for the engine.

-It can be a bit like having a 'mad' child in the playground, terrorising all the others: you need to calm him down.
+It can be a bit like having a ‘mad’ child in the playground, terrorising all the others: you need to calm him (her?) down.

 But with the ‘deficient’ conditions you would want to strengthen Yin in the same way that you would want to feed an under-nourished child.